|Elliott Sound Products||Project 05, Rev-D|

 This function needs a bit of explanation.
 There are quite a few circuits (both opamp based and discrete) that insist on making stupid noises, especially as the supply voltage falls away to zero.
 The most common are squeaks and whistles, or sometimes rather disconcerting clicks and pops.

 Adding a muting relay solves this (and there are a few described in the project pages), but there are no boards available, and they can be irksome to wire up.
 Using just the Auxiliary output from the P05B connected to a relay, you have a muting system - note that you will almost certainly need a resistor in series with the relay coil.
+Note that the relay return should be to the AC input end of the PCB to minimise switching noise.

 The circuit activates after about 0.5 second when power is applied.
 This plenty of time to prevent switch-on noises, and would typically be used to power a relay where the normally closed contacts short the signal to earth.
 When the relay activates, the short is removed and you have normal operation.
 When AC power is removed, the Aux output will fall to zero within a few AC cycles, the relay will release, and muting will again be activated.
 All of this happens well before the voltage has fallen far enough for the attached circuits to make a sound, so any of the silly/annoying noises you used to get will be muted, and will not get through to the power amp.